MicrosoftDocs/azure-devops-docs/docs/organizations/security/data-location.md

 - United Kingdom
 - United States

 By default, your organization uses the closest location.
-However, you can [migrate your organization to a different location](../accounts/change-organization-location.md).
+However, you can choose a different location when you create your organization.
+If you change your mind later, you can [migrate your organization to a different location](../accounts/change-organization-location.md).

 ## Customer data